Skip to main content

 Four designated natural areas exist in our city, each with its own history and ecology.
 However, they share the common purpose of preserving the natural environment as much as possible.

-• Barton Gully is at our most southern boundary and is centred around a gully that carries stormwater out to the sea.
+• Barton Gully is at our most southern boundary.
 The upper section opens into grasslands, while the lower section becomes steep and narrow.
 It has a small, unique remnant section.

 • Gilbertson Gully is our largest natural open space (>3 Ha), also near our southern border.
 It follows an ancient seasonal watercourse through a residential area and has at least one small, unique remnant section.

-• Kingston Park Cliff Face marks the point where the foothills meet the sea.
-It is our highest biodiversity site, with more than 90 native plant species, and is significant in being the only coastal cliff remnant within 15 km of the CBD.
-At the southern base of the cliff face is the Tjilbruke Spring, a 25-square-metre shallow marsh fed by underground seepage that discharges there and drains into the sea.
+• Kingston Cliff Face marks the point where the foothills meet the sea.
+It is our highest biodiversity site, with more than 90 native plant species, and is significant as the only coastal cliff remnant within 15 km of the CBD.
+At the southern base of the cliff face is the Tjilbruke Spring, a 25-square-metre shallow marsh fed by underground seepage that discharges there and drains into the sea and is an important site for the Kaurna Nation.

-• Pine Gully adjoins the Kingston Park Cliff Face and forms part of a steeply sloped gorge.
-Due to its terrain, only a small section of the reserve is currently accessible.
+• Pine Gully adjoins Kingston Cliff Face and forms part of a steeply sloped gorge.
 It has been highly modified and is dominated by Aleppo pines.
+It recently underwent a major upgrade to control stormwater, increase public access, and improve biodiversity.